SBIR / STTR Awards

 CTV support for SBIR / STTR applications

-Columbia Technology Ventures (CTV) will be periodically offering intensive SBIR/STTR workshops led by SBIR/STTR program experts.
-These workshops will be designed to cover program essentials and how to compete for funding.
-Training is open to Columbia students and faculty and will include:
+Columbia Technology Ventures (CTV) periodically offers intensive SBIR/STTR workshops led by SBIR/STTR program experts.
+These workshops are designed to cover program essentials and how to compete for funding.
+Training is open to Columbia students and faculty and includes:

 - SBIR/STTR program details